BrianColburn/shiny-octo-spork/README.md

 This means that, in addition to MLPs, VAEs, and PNNs, it should also be possible to implement FogNet, FogNet 2.0, and Marina's seq2seq model.

-This API is more than sufficient for anything we are likely to make.

-Added yesterday, is an adapted version of the preprocessing notebook that allows MLFlow results to be explored with our existing hyperparameter exploration visuals (pulled from https://github.com/conrad-blucher-institute/vae-fog-hrrr/blob/new-vae/report_utils.py).
+There is also an adapted version of the preprocessing notebook that allows MLFlow results to be explored with our existing hyperparameter exploration visuals (pulled from [here](https://github.com/conrad-blucher-institute/vae-fog-hrrr/blob/new-vae/report_utils.py)).
 This notebook can be accessed by running `pixi shell`, and then `jupyter-lab`.